Chaffelson/nipyapi/README.rst

  - Full native Python rest client for NiFi and NiFi-Registry
  - CRUD wrappers for common task areas like Processor Groups, Processors, Templates, Registry Clients, Registry Buckets, Registry Flows, etc.
  - Convenience functions for inventory tasks, such as recursively retrieving the entire canvas, or a flat list of all Process Groups
+ - Support for scheduling and purging flows
  - Support for Variable Registry
  - Support for import/export of Versioned Flows from NiFi-Registry
  - Docker Compose configurations for testing and deployment
- - Limited support for scheduling components
- - A scripted deployment of an interactive environment for testing and demonstration purposes
+ - A scripted deployment of an interactive environment, and a secured configuration, for testing and demonstration purposes

 Coming soon:
- - Secured environment support is not currently implemented, but it is planned to be done very soon
- - Support for complex scheduling requests, such as stopping a large flow and waiting for all Processors to be halted
  - Support for edge cases during Versioning changes, such as Reverting a flow containing live data
+ - Support for Mnemonic component naming and path resolution
+ - Rich configuration differential support
+ - In-depth API documentation and usage examples

+Please see the `issue <https://github.com/Chaffelson/nipyapi/issues>`_ register for more information on current development.

 Usage
 -----